SaaS SEO Case Study

 With the existing content and on-page changes out of the way, it was time to create additional content.

 We rounded up 15 of their most profitable competitors and started digging into the keywords they were ranking for.

-What pages and keywords were bringing in business for the competitors, that we didn’t have on our site?
+What pages and keywords were bringing in business for the competitors that we didn’t have on our site?

-Phase 2: A 4-Pronged Link Building Strategy
+Phase 2: A Juicy Link Building Strategy

 Although our on-page SEO optimization and content work had already shown excellent results in both rankings and organic traffic, in a lucrative industry like theirs it simply isn’t enough.

-Their press team had been pumping out a dozen press releases every month and linking them back to the site with exact match anchor texts.
+Prior to working with us, their press team had been pumping out a dozen press releases every month and linking them back to the site with exact match anchor texts.

-The over-optimization was severe and we were afraid they were going to get penalized.
+And in our client’s case, the over-optimization was severe and we were afraid they were going to get penalized.